 One of the significant differences between AIOps and MLOps is their objective.
 On the one hand, AIOps aims to provide a consolidated view of what’s happening in the IT environment through data from all available sources.
 On the other hand, MLOps is more focused on providing predictive analysis and real-time insight by creating machine learning models.

 Looking at their applications, AIOps are used for anomaly detection, application monitoring, automated resolution, root cause analysis, IT systems and operation automation, and managing and processing large amounts of data.
-MLOps controls source code, and multi-source data consumption standardizes the ML system development process and streamlines collaboration between different teams and stakeholders.
+MLOps control source code and multi-source data consumption standardizes the ML system development process and streamlines collaboration between teams and stakeholders.

-Summing up the difference and to provide an overview, we can say that AIOps automates machines, whereas MLOps standardizes processes.
+Summing up the differences and providing an overview, we can say that AIOps automates machines, whereas MLOps standardizes processes.

 Influence of DevOps on ML/AI development